Lawmakers move ahead with police reforms

-BOSTON — Police officers would be certified by a state panel, and could be sued by citizens if they are stripped of those credentials for wrongdoing, under a raft of law enforcement reforms set to be approved by the state Legislature.
+BOSTON — Police officers would be certified by a state panel, and could be sued by citizens if they are stripped of those credentials for wrongdoing, under a raft of law enforcement reforms approved by the state Legislature.

-On Tuesday, lawmakers debated a much-anticipated overhaul of policing policies that comes more than six months after nationwide demonstrations over the killing of George Floyd, a Black man, by Minneapolis police officers.
+On Tuesday, lawmakers approved a much-anticipated overhaul of policing policies that comes more than six months after nationwide demonstrations over the killing of George Floyd, a Black man, by Minneapolis police officers.

-The reform measure passed the state Senate by a 28-12 vote; the House was expected to vote on the bill later Tuesday evening.
+The reform measure passed the state Senate by a 28-12 vote; the House narrowly approved the bill with a 91-67 vote.

 A six-member legislative committee spent months hammering out differences between House and Senate versions of bills in secretive meetings.